Keep movin', movin', movin',

 - In the Back: Several characters over the series.
 For example, Hannah Haley is shot this way in "Incident West of Lano".

-- Interrupted Suicide: Ellen Hadley in "Incident of the Day of the Dead", who has two broken legs and an abusive mother, tries to wheel herself into a pond.
+- Interrupted Suicide: Ellen Hadley in "Incident of the Day of the Dead", who has trauma-induced paralysis of her legs and an abusive mother, tries to wheel herself into a pond.
 Rowdy stops her by tackling her.

 - It Works Better with Bullets: Subverted in "Incident of the Calico Gun", where Mushy tries shooting a gang member with a rifle.
 Unfortunately it doesn't seem to be loaded.
 However, at the end, it turns out that the gun was just malfunctioning.